CALL FOR FREE CONSULTATION

 They constantly feel the need to compete, even in inappropriate situations, and will go out of their way to not only undermine others, but also avoid celebrating these successes.

 Narcissists often struggle to maintain stability in romantic relationships.
 If things remain calm for too long, they may purposely provoke arguments to create excitement.
-They might suppress minor issues, even if these don't genuinely bother them, only to explode later over an insignificant event.

 This explosion can manifest as a sudden outburst of rage, during which they bring up every perceived weakness or disapproval of their partner's behavior.
 Such intense reactions can be triggered by seemingly insignificant events that they perceive as threats to their self-image.